kas-dep/Memes_React_Project/README.md

 2. npm install
 3. npm start - run the project

-After finishing this orders you can display app on your device
+After finishing this steps you can display app on your device

 Used technologies:
  1. Modern React with hooks - as a main library